Tokyo Fire Museum Photo Guide: The History of Firefighting

 • Some parts of the Fire Museum are rather dark.
 You’ll need high ISO.

 • It’s a Japanese museum, so most things are in Japanese.
-But, on the plaques, there is an adequate amount in English.
+But, there are plaques with explanations in English.

 • Tripods aren’t allowed.